Favourited 1205 times

 - fixing and maintaining buildings;

-We have several huts and caravans that are used for volunteers.
-We provide outdoor compost toilet facilities and there is a shower next to the reception.
-Meals would be provided in a communal kitchen and living area.
+We have several huts and caravans available in beautiful natural surroundings.
+We provide outdoor compost toilet facilities and there is a shower block.
+Meals would be provided around a bonfire or if the weather is bad in an indoor communal kitchen.

 Skye is regarded as one of the most beautiful parts of Scotland, with dramatic mountains, seascapes and native woodland, fascinating geology and fantastic wildlife.
 There are many beautiful walks that can be made from Armadale and bikes can be hired locally.
 Skye has a strong traditional music scene, and prides itself on the wide range of arts and crafts that are created by local people.

-Rubha Phoil is very close to Armadale pier where the ferry comes over from Mallaig.
-There is a post office and shop less than 10 minutes’ walk from the site and a few hundred metres further on lies the village of Ardvasar, with a hotel/pub and community hall.
+We are very close to Armadale pier where the ferry comes over from Mallaig.
+There is a post office and shop less than 10 minutes’ walk from the site and a few hundred metres further on lies the village of Ardvasar, with a hotel and community hall.
 There is a bus service to other parts of Skye and Kyle of Lochalsh on the mainland.

 Limited internet access